Review The Alpha FavUke Grappling Dummy

 Now the head is part of the body, so you stuff the stuffing up or whatever you’re filling up into the head through the same body cavity as you do the legs.

 The hands have separate zippers.
 I haven’t filled them yet, I probably will later but I didn’t need to.
 You don’t need to.
 I think they’re fine but the arms have these little zippers, so it’s going to be tight.
-It’s going to be really hard to get fabric in there, so hopefully the polyfill will work.
+It’s going to be hard to get fabric in there, so hopefully the polyfill will work.

 FavUke Grappling Dummy Great Key Features

 So the grappling dummy is not gonna straighten his arm for you but you can always straighten, it’s not going to break since it’s pretty flexible.
 The shoulders are super flexible as well.
 The head is super flexible.
-So these are actually more realistic kind of features, the weight is not but the mobility of the joints is.
+So these are more realistic kind of features, the weight is not but the mobility of the joints is.

 You’ll see that his knees are kind of naturally molded to be bent.
 Again, the feet have to be separately filled, I haven’t filled them yet so that’s why you might see that they’re a little squishy if you haven’t filled your Alpha dummy’s feet either.

 You can do different things with this Alpha Grappling Dummy.
-You can come in and you can actually practice doing some pretty realistic passing exercises.
-You can come in and the FavUke Dummy is stiff enough that you know he’s going to move more or less like a like an actual person.
+You can come in and you can practice doing some pretty realistic passing exercises.
+You can come in and the FavUke Dummy is stiff enough that you know he’s going to move more or less like an actual person.
 The hips and the knees are going to move like a real person because these legs are flexible, they’re bent, and they’re more or less light.

 Another great thing about this is the Alpha FavUke has got a chin.
 If you look at your dummy, you can see that it almost looks like a chin.
-The Alpha FavUke’s face kind of comes out a little bit and you can actually practice doing chokes with this dummy and it feels like a real choke.
+The Alpha FavUke’s face kind of comes out a little bit and you can practice doing chokes with this dummy and it feels like a real choke.

 If you want to do thumb entries underneath the chin or the jaw, this is perfect for it.
-It actually feels just like somebody’s chin, not just like it but a pretty good approximation.
+It feels just like somebody’s chin, not just like it but a pretty good approximation.

 You know when you’re practicing on the FavUke Dummy, you could even come in and practice your bow and arrow.
 This dummy is super flexible.

-The Alpha Dummy is a little floppy but I think that’s actually a pretty good thing.
+The Alpha Dummy is a little floppy but I think that’s a pretty good thing.
 No dummy is going to be perfect.
 You can’t throw this dummy very effectively.
-The dummy would not be a good practice for throwing.
+The dummy would not be good practice for throwing.